 Osmosis is a naturally occurring process in human and animal membranes.
 It works by using high pressure to push water through a semi-permeable membrane.
 The process helps to remove impurities often found in municipal water, such as bacteria, fluoride, salt, iron, lead and even pharmaceuticals.

 Salts in the body fluids build up osmotic pressure, forcing water molecules through the living membranes in our bodies.
-In under-sink reverse osmosis systems, pressure from the city water overcomes the "salt" pressure of the dissolved materials and forces the water molecules through a synthetic thin film membrane, leaving the dissolved salts behind.
-The city water enters the membrane filter element, and two streams leave; the clean water and the water containing the dissolved solid residue, called brine, which is discarded to the drain.
+In under-counter filtration systems using reverse osmosis, pressure from the city water overcomes the "salt" pressure of the dissolved materials and forces the water molecules through a synthetic thin film membrane, leaving the dissolved salts behind.
+The city water enters the membrane filter element, and two streams leave: 1) the clean water and 2) the water containing the dissolved solid residue, called brine, which is discarded to the drain.

 Typical Reverse Osmosis Contaminant Removal Rates